jospergon/dockerizing_rails_app/README.md

 # dockerizing_rails_app
 Files to dockerizing a rails app, for development and production.
 It use puma as rails web server.
 The rails app contains:
 - Development: web and db(postgresql) container
 - Production:  web, db, reverse proxy(nginx) and postgresql backups containers.
-Backups are stored in S3.
+Backups are stored in S3 and performed daily at 3am.

 # Usage
 Copy these files into your rails app directory: